Argon oxygen decarburization: Decarburization

 To drive the reaction to the forming of CO, the partial pressure of CO is lowered using argon or nitrogen.
 Since the AOD vessel is not externally heated, the blowing stages are also used for temperature control.
 The burning of carbon increases the bath temperature.
 By the end of this process around 97% of Cr is retained in the steel.

 Reduction

 After a desired carbon and temperature level have been reached the process moves to reduction.
 Reduction recovers the oxidized elements such as chromium from the slag.
-To achieve this, alloy additions are made with elements that have a higher affinity for oxygen than chromium, using either a silicon alloy or aluminum.
+To achieve this, alloy additions are made with elements that have a higher affinity for oxygen than chromium, using either a silicon alloy or aluminium.
 The reduction mix also includes lime (CaO) and fluorspar (CaF2).
-The addition of lime and fluorspar help with driving the reduction of Cr2O3 and managing the slag, keeping the slag fluid and volume small.
+The addition of lime and fluorspar help with driving the reduction of Cr2O3 and managing the slag, keeping the slag fluid and its volume small.

 Desulfurization

 Desulfurization is achieved by having a high lime concentration in the slag and a low oxygen activity in the metal bath.